-- (i) publicly commit to achieving carbon neutrality by 2050. - (ii) define an ambitious medium-term strategy to address the energy and environmental transition and regularly publish complete, detailed and audited data on its implementation. - (iii) define a realistic target reduction in greenhouse gas emissions applicable to a significant scope of their activity, - (iv) support and prepare for the development of public policies, including sectoral regulation and carbon pricing, - (v) set up tailored governance promoting constructive dialogue with their stakeholders.
+- (i) publicly commit to achieving carbon neutrality by 2050. - (ii) formalize an ambitious medium-term strategy to achieve this objective. - (iii) regularly publish complete, detailed and audited data on its implementation, in accordance with the recommendations of the TCFD. - (iv) define realistic intermediate quantitative targets for reducing greenhouse gas emissions applicable to a significant scope of their activity, - (v) support and prepare for the development of public policies, including sectoral regulation and carbon pricing, - (vi) set up tailored governance promoting constructive dialogue with their stakeholders.